shantanu-exe/ECE284ReportGuidelines/README.md

   - Interpretation and conclusions
 - Keep the report within the 2–5 page limit.

+## Part7_ProgressReport

+Add your progress report files here.
+Name the main file `ProgressReport.pdf` (PDF preferred).
+Just fill in the status of all your parts, and alpha in very short as you did for poster submission.
+  - A template `ECE284 Progress Report.docx` is present in `Part7_ProgressReport/` — replace it with your updated pdf.

 ---

 ## General notes and best practices